nfour/xcomponent/README.md

 Mobx and classes go well together, and classes are a great structure to represent the imperative nature of state.

-However, functional components are more ergonomic for simple state, and are more concise.
+However, functional components can be more concise.

 Ideally you should choose one pattern and roll with it throughout the project.
 I personally find classes easier to construct trees with, handle dependency injection etc.